A new frontier, not far away over mountains and rivers,

 Do you want a better way?
 Everyone wants a better way when the ship is sinking, but who will actually muster the faith to light the way?
 Below is a quote from the American scholar, Will Durant:

 “There is no greater drama in human record than the sight of a few Christians, scorned or oppressed by a succession of emperors, bearing all trials with fierce tenacity, multiplying quietly, building order while their enemies generated chaos, fighting the sword with the word, brutality with hope, and at last defeating [Rome] the strongest state that history has known.
 Caesar and Christ had met in the arena, and Christ had won.”

 THE TRUTH WILL SET YOU FREE

 Can you imagine a Nation so removed from the truth that, its people surrender their ability to make shoes, and then dance in foreign-made shoes to celebrate their independence?
 Do you want to accept this lie and become a prisoner to its folly, or would you rather be free to do something better?
 In order to get big and stay big, big government and big business work to make you dependent on them in a big way, and this can be bad for your independence in a big way.
 For if they push God and Country aside for money and power, and they become all important to your survival like air and water, what happens to your soul when you must chose between God's truth and the worldly securities they offer?
-A great many people will sacrifice the truth to avoid rocking the boat, and in sacrificing the truth, they sink their soul.
+A great many people will sacrifice the truth to avoid rocking the boat, and in sacrificing the truth, they sink the only thing they can keep forever; their soul.
 The good news is, you only need to put yourself in God’s hands to enter a realm of truth, a new frontier where freedom is as real as you are, where the path is as difficult as it is full of promise, trod by hard-working individuals, bound together as a people with a common belief, looking out for one another, each pulling their weight, trusting not in themselves but in God.